Mechina (band): History

 After releasing their eighth album Telesterion in late 2019 following a nearly three-year gap, its follow-up Siege was released on January 1, 2021, earning both lower-rated and favorable reviews.
 Although the album's vocal style consists mainly of just clean singing by Mel Rose and David Holch, Conflict vocalist Anna Hel guest appears with harsh vocals on the title track.

 The band's next album Venator was released on January 1, 2022.
-The album has also been given good and bad reviews, the divisive point being the main focus on clean singing, apart from David Holch returning to harsh vocals on tracks "The Embers of Old Earth" and Anna Hel guest appearing again in "When Virtue Meets Steel".
+The album has also been given good and bad reviews, the divisive point being the main focus on clean singing, apart from David Holch returning to harsh vocals on "The Embers of Old Earth" and Anna Hel guest appearing again in "When Virtue Meets Steel".
 The ballad "Totemic" features guest vocals by "Treasur'" Necole Wright.
 The album was followed by Cenotaph, released on January 1, 2023.
 The song "The Grand Hunt" was released in advance on December 27, 2022.
 While once again gaining more positive reviews, Cenotaph was received more poorly than any of the band's previous albums, with criticism towards the aforementioned clean singing being its sole vocal style, along with the metal instrumental track "Broken Matter Manipulation".

 The album was followed by another 18-minute single, "Blessings Upon the Field Where Blades Will Flood", once again having David Holch return to his earlier harsh vocals, in his final appearance with the band.
-Following two more pre-release singles, the band's new album, Bellum Interruptum, was fully released on March 23, 2025, receiving the most positive feedback in years, due to the full-time return of harsh vocals, this time by new vocalist Dave Lowmiller, frontman of A Dark Halo, a band in which Mel Rose is also a member.
+Following two more pre-release singles, the band's new album, Bellum Interruptum, was fully released on March 23, 2025, receiving the most positive feedback in years, due to the full-time return of harsh vocals, this time by new vocalist Dave Lowmiller.
 The album also features returning guests harsh vocalist Anna Hel, clean vocalist "Treasur'" Necole Wright, guitar soloist Dean Paul Arnold, and new guest harsh vocalist Ricky Lewis.
+On September 28, 2025, two new songs, "Theoxenia" and "The Orbital Blood Famine" were released.
+A follow-up single, "Nature Is Fair", was released on Bandcamp on May 30, 2026.

 Musical style and influences

-Mechina and its albums have been described as a variety of genres including symphonic metal, industrial metal, industrial death metal, symphonic death metal, cyber metal, djent, progressive metal, death metal, power metal, and heavy metal.
+Mechina and its albums have been described as a variety of genres including symphonic metal, industrial metal, industrial death metal, symphonic death metal, cyber metal, djent, progressive metal, death metal, power metal, heavy metal, and extreme metal.

 Despite having a prolific discography, Mechina is primarily a studio project, having never performed live except in their earlier years, nor released any music videos or even been signed to a record label.
 About the possibility of playing live, Joe Tiberi has stated, "In the past days of playing live, we had to resort to backing tracks for the orchestra and industrial sounds.
 It really is the only way to present that sound live without an actual orchestra.
 That would be a dream come true though."

 Several of the band's influences include Metallica, Dimmu Borgir, Fear Factory, Devin Townsend, Ludovico Einaudi, Meshuggah, Aborted, and Peter Gabriel.
 David Holch has stated his fondness of sci-fi films like the original Star Wars trilogy and Aliens.